Moonofweisheng/wot-design-uni/docs/en-US/component/input-number.md

 Set the `update-on-init` property to control whether to update the `v-model` with the corrected value during initialization.

 - When `update-on-init="true"` (default), the initial value will be corrected to comply with `min`, `max`, `step`, `precision` and other rules, and the `v-model` will be updated synchronously
-- When `update-on-init="false"`, the initial value remains unchanged, only display formatting (such as precision processing) is performed, without updating the `v-model`
+- When `update-on-init="false"`, the initial value will not be corrected (v-model unchanged), but display formatting (such as precision) will still be applied

 ```html
 <!-- Auto-update initial value (default) -->